AlexanderEllis/a2-clients/README.md

 Client 5: Client that sends HELLO, 1/2 of CHAT, waits 61 seconds, then ensures connection was closed.
 - This will test the server's timeout when waiting for partial messages.
 After a minute the connection should be closed.

-Client 6: "Client" that actually creates two connections with the same client ID.
-First one should succeed, second one gets error message.
+Client 6: Client that sends HELLO, then tries to read, then just hangs out.
+Running one instance of this should succeed and print the hello_ack and clinet list.
+Running another instance without stopping the first one should print out the ERROR message it receives.
 - This will test the server's ERROR(CLIENT_ALREADY_PRESENT)

 Client 7: Client that sends HELLO, then CHAT to clientID that is not connected, then reads the error message.